-This clinic is supported by a multi-disciplinary team meeting (including cardiologists, obstetricians, anaesthetists, and when necessary haematologists and neonatologists) where all women with heart disease are discussed to ensure optimal care.
+This clinic is supported by a multi-disciplinary team meeting (including cardiologists, obstetricians, anaesthetists, and when necessary haematologists and neonatologists) where patients with heart disease are discussed to ensure optimal care.

-Clinics occur at City Hospital on Tuesday afternoons.
+Clinics are held at City Hospital on Tuesday afternoons.
 The clinic team is led by Dr Gemma Malin and Dr Suzanne Wallace, Consultant Obstetricians.

 Care is individualised both during pregnancy and birth, taking into consideration pregnancy and cardiac factors, and your preferences.
 In most cases a vaginal birth is recommended.
 There are very few heart conditions in which caesarean birth is considered safer.

 Specialist clinics focusing on diabetes in pregnancy (Type 1, Type 2 or gestational diabetes) are held at both Nottingham City Hospital and QMC.
 To ensure the best possible care, people who are pregnant are seen regularly throughout their pregnancy and given advice and guidance to minimise the risks for both them and baby.

 The multi-disciplinary team includes consultant obstetricians, endocrinologists, diabetes specialist nurses and midwives and dieticians.

 For further information on planning a pregnancy when you have diabetes see the Diabetes UK website.

 The service submits data on the care of pregnant people with Type 1 or Type 2 Diabetes to the National Pregnancy in Diabetes audit to compare the outcomes of these service users in our clinic to those across the country.